cheeseischeese/recommendationsystem/README.md

 ## 6/27/2019

 Agreed Tasks:
-1.Add project description in the readme
+1. Add project description in the readme
-2.Compute some basic statistics on the users dataframe 3.Verfy on hangouts.
+2. Compute some basic statistics on the users dataframe
+3. Verfy on hangouts.

 Completed Tasks:
 1. Set up repository